Resident Commission Appointments

 Commission on Health of the Public and Science

 The scope of work of the Commission on Health of the Public and Science includes health of the public, evidence-based clinical recommendations and care, generation of new knowledge and science with dissemination and implementation, and disparities and the underserved populations.
-It is composed of a chair, 16 active members, one resident member, one student member and one chapter executive.
-The commission has the following subcommittee: Subcommittee on Health Equity, Clinical Practice Guidelines, Clinical Preventive Services and Public Health Issues.
+It is composed of a chair, 20 active members, one resident member, one student member and one chapter advisor.
+The commission has the following subcommittees: Subcommittee on Health Equity (cross-commission); Clinical Recommendations and Policies, and Public Health Issues.

-The Commission works directly to support strategic objective 4 and especially strategy 1 of the AAFP's Strategic Plan.
-Members of the commission work with staff to develop and review evidence-based clinical practice guidelines: recommendations for clinical preventive services, including immunizations, and health of the public policies, including tobacco, exercise and obesity.
-Members also represent the AAFP to federal, medical specialty, voluntary health, and other organizations and serve on a number of advisory committees to Academy programs.
+Commission members work with staff to develop and review evidence-based clinical practice guidelines, recommendations for clinical preventive services, including immunizations, and health of the public policies.
+Members also represent the AAFP to federal, medical specialty, voluntary health, and other organizations.

 Commission on Membership and Member Services